Alpenglow Ski Mountaineering History Project Home

 The Seattle P-I article says that Misses Milnora Roberts and Edith Dabney were the first women to make a ski trip on the mountain, and the first to make a trip of any kind to an altitude of 7,000 feet in winter.
 "Their claim is supported by James McCullough, watchman at the National Park Inn, who accompanied them on the trip.
 He has been employed about the mountain since 1892, and says he is familiar with the history of all ascents made for many years."
 The trip was made to Sluiskin Falls, at the head of Paradise Valley, by way of Mazama Ridge.
 The trip was made on Wednesday, March 24.
 "The wagon road was around precipitous peaks, covered deep with snow, and could not be utilized," says the article.
 "The climbers picked their own paths."

 The undated Tacoma Ledger article is largely composed of excerpts of a letter from from Misses Roberts and Dabney to the newspaper describing their ski trip from Longmire Springs to Sluiskin Falls with James McCullough, caretaker of the National Park Inn.
+The article says that theirs was the "earliest trip of the season of any year to the beautiful valley on Mt Tacoma."
 They left the inn at 8 o'clock "last Wednesday morning" and followed the government road from Longmire "to the crossing of the Nisqually River, where the old trail was struck."
 They followed the trail route to Narada Falls for a lunch stop at the last open water.
 From there to the upper valley the Paradise River was entirely covered with snow.
 They followed the route of the Mazama trail to the top of Mazama Ridge and on to Sluiskin Falls, commenting on the great depth of snow they observed.
 "After spending some time coasting into Paradise Valley the party returned to the inn, reaching there at 9 o'clock."

 The letter from Sally Parker includes a photo of eight members of the Roberts party standing on skis in front of the National Park Inn.
 From left to right they are identified as Milnora Roberts, B. Wilson, Sally Nieman, Edith Dabney, Frank and Mary Dabney, Milnor Roberts, and Carl Gould.
 (This photo is in UW Special Collections, Social Issues Collection, Folder Ec, UW9765.)
 A process of elimination suggests that this photo may have been taken by Waldenar (Waldemar?)
 Nieman, the ninth member of the party.